Spinal open books and symplectic fillings with exotic fibers: Introduction

 \subsection{Main results}

 We extend the results in the previous section to strong fillings of contact structures supported by uniform, non-Lefschetz-amenable spinal open books.
 The main contribution of our paper is to study the mysterious exotic fibers naturally arising in the non-Lefschetz-amenable situation, give local models and use them to classify fillings.
 As a result, we obtain a strong fillability criterion for non-Lefschetz-amenable planar spinal open books.
-This enlarges the types of singularities in the literature that is usually considered in the classification problem for compact symplectic manifolds in a significant way, since these exotic singularities are in some sense a singularity ``at infinity'' and had not been extensively studied previously.
+This enlarges the types of singularities in the literature that is usually considered in the classification problem for compact symplectic manifolds in a significant way.
 See Remark \ref{ref:exotic_in_literature} for other places where this type of singularity has been observed and relation to other works.
 In light of understanding these exotic fibers, we prove the following main result.

 \begin{mainthm} Let $(M, \xi)$ be a contact $3$-manifold supported by a planar spinal open book and $(W,\omega)$ a minimal strong symplectic filling of $(M,\xi)$.
 Then, $(W,\omega)$ is symplectic deformation equivalent to the complement of a neighborhood of positive multisections in a bordered Lefschetz fibration. \end{mainthm}